rdmcguire/pushgw_bouncer/README.md

 - Docker

 ## Currently supported actions:

+As of right now your options are to run a command inside a container or restart an entire container.
+More could be added by extending the handlers.Handler interface.

 - Run a command in the container
 	- Example: systemctl restart <someprocess>
 - Restart the entire container